BrunoJeric/BreakOut/README.md

 ## Usage

-Move platform with left and right keys
-Deploy ball with spacebar
+Move platform with left and right keys, and deploy ball with spacebar

 ## Tehnologies
 Project made using Visual Studio 2019 Community Edition.